bcrist/footlang/doc/src/expr/with.md

 ```

 ## Mutability and Location
-Declarations in a `with` expression always act like normal declarations within a procedural block; If you declare a mutable variable, changes to its value will not affect the value of the original expression used to initialize it.
+Declarations in a `with` expression always act like normal declarations within a procedural block; If you declare a mutable variable, changes to its value will not affect the original value used to initialize it.